ungoogled-software/ungoogled-chromium/BUILDING.md

 ## Building generalizations and additional information

-This section is targeted for users who are building for a platform without build instructions or who need additional customizations.
+This section is targeted towards users who are building for a platform without build instructions or who need additional customizations.

 ### Common building requirements